zwindler/demystifions-kubernetes/README.md

 ### kube-apiserver

-Now we can start the apiserver
+Now we can start the `kube-apiserver`

 ```bash
 #create a new tmux session for apiserver